 The King’s Speech (2010) Director: Tom Hooper

-The King’s Speech was initially conceived of by writer, David Seidler, to be perhaps a stage production.
-He later converted it into a script for a film, but was asked by her majesty, the Queen Mum, not to make it into a movie until after her death (in 2002).
+The King’s Speech was initially conceived by writer David Seidler perhaps as a stage production.
+He later converted the idea into a script for a film, but was asked by the Queen Mum not to make it into a movie until after her death (in 2002).

 At a young age, the writer of the story, David Seidler, drew upon an interest and inspiration from George VI.
 Seidler, too, struggled with a stammer but he had a hard time finding solid information on Logue.
 He contacted Logue’s surviving daughter who agreed to let Seidler pour over her father’s notebooks if the Queen Mum allowed it.
 She asked him not to do so during her lifetime.

-Some, like Christopher Hitchens, criticized the film for not portraying the era’s desire for appeasement with Nazi Germany, and also for under-reporting the role Winston Churchill had in the abdication of Edward VIII, encouraging him to remain.
-To be sure, the film takes certain necessary artistic licenses, though nothing grand or revisionist, per say.
+Some, like Christopher Hitchens, criticized the film for not portraying the era’s desire for appeasement with Nazi Germany, and also for under-reporting the role of Winston Churchill in the abdication of Edward VIII, encouraging him to remain.
+To be sure, the film takes certain necessary artistic licenses, though nothing grand or revisionist per say.

-The film is incredible -meticulously detailed, filled with complex characters in a fairly simple plot, historically accurate, but too not self-indulgent.
+The film is incredible -meticulously detailed, filled with complex characters in a fairly simple plot, historically accurate, yet not overly self-indulgent.
 It is a marvelous film, deserving of its Academy Award for Best Picture.